← Back to 史記

 西

-The Jin lord reburied Crown Prince Gong Shen Sheng.
+The ruler of Jin reburied the crown prince Gong Shensheng.
 In autumn, when Hu Tu was going down to the state, he met Shen Sheng.
-Shen Sheng rode with him and told him, saying: 'Yi Wu is without ritual.
+Shen Sheng rode with him and told him, saying: 'Yiwu is without ritual.
 I obtained a request from the Emperor.
 I will give Jin to Qin, and Qin will sacrifice to me.'
 Hu Tu replied and said: 'This minister has heard that spirits do not eat from those who are not their ancestral temple.
 Lord, will the sacrifices not be cut off?
 Lord, you should plan it.'
 Shen Sheng said: 'Yes, I will again request the Emperor.
 After ten days, at Xin Cheng's west side, there will be a shaman who sees me there.'
-He promised it, and then was not seen.
+He promised this, and then the spirit was not seen again.
 And at the time he went, he again saw him.
 Shen Sheng told him and said: 'The Emperor has permitted punishing the guilty.
 It will end at Han.'
 A child then sang: 'Crown Prince Gong has been reburied.
 After fourteen years, Jin will also not be prosperous.
 Prosperity will then be in the elder brother.'

 40